agnesbn/VIS_assignment1/README.md

 ## 1. Contribution
-The initial assignment was made partly in collaboration with others from the course, but the final code was made by me(???)
+The initial assignment was made partly in collaboration with others from the course, but the final code is my own.
-Code in utils folde is Ross'...

 ## 2. Assignment description
-This assignment was assigned by Ross, and the assignment description was as follows:
+When we were first assigned the assignment, the assignment description was as follows:

 For this assignment, you will write a small Python program to compare image histograms quantitively using Open-CV and the other image processing tools you've already encountered.
 Your script should do the following: